-- 1 All healthcare organisations should have clear policies and procedures in place to ensure healthcare professionals feel able to take breaks and to take time off when ill.
-These should include: - KPIs/corporate objectives should include wellbeing as part of the staff survey - · Optimal rotas should be implemented to ensure adequate recovery time is embedded for individual doctors with adequate staffing, policies and procedures to ensure doctors can be absent when needed - All staff, including managers, to be trained on the importance of putting policies and procedures in place to prevent burnout.
-Resilience of individuals and teams must be seen as a priority at all times - Doctors and medical students should receive training in building resilience and be supported and rewarded for developing good individual coping strategies in the workplace - Occupational health teams should be involved in the planning and support of psychological safety in the workplace, ie proactive involvement rather than just being involved when burnout has occurred - · Organisations must offer appropriate spaces for doctors to rest and meet during breaks.
+- KPIs/corporate objectives should include wellbeing as part of the staff survey - Optimal rotas should be implemented to ensure adequate recovery time is embedded for individual doctors with adequate staffing, policies and procedures to ensure doctors can be absent when needed - All staff, including managers, to be trained on the importance of putting policies and procedures in place to prevent burnout.
+Resilience of individuals and teams must be seen as a priority at all times - Doctors and medical students should receive training in building resilience and be supported for developing good individual coping strategies in the workplace - Occupational health teams should be involved in the planning and support of psychological safety in the workplace, ie proactive involvement rather than just being involved when burnout has occurred - Organisations must offer appropriate spaces for doctors to rest and meet during breaks.